twotwentyseven/handbook/leaving-procedure.md

 ## What to do in your last month(s)

-Nathan and Eric will share the news with the team.
+Nathan and Poppy will share the news with the team.
 We value doing it this way because it helps ensure we have a plan in place to help alleviate any anxiety that a leaving team member can cause for others.
 So please hold onto the news until the team is told.
 We'll communicate about this to be transparent about the process.

 Once it's known across the team, we'd ask you to go about your job as if it were any other day.
 The only change might be ensuring you're on top of communication and documentation more than you would have been before.
 That's because you'll need to eventually hand over your work and we want that to be as easy as possible on you and others on the team.